Houses in Multiple Occupation (HMO)

 Please ensure that the following documents are enclosed with your application form:

-• Copy of Electrical Safety Certificate
+• A copy of the Electrical Safety Certificate;

 Procedure

-Licences will be granted if:
+Licences will be granted if

 • the house is or can be made suitable for multiple occupation